ai4os/DEEPaaS/doc/source/cli/deepaas-cli.rst

     by a user file;
     ``--deepaas_with_multiprocessing`` is to activate multiprocessing
     support, default is True.
-    oslo_log package is used for logging information, which provides additional options for the script.
     If several models are available for loading, one has to provide which one to load via DEEPAAS_V2_MODEL environment setting.